Last Updated on 14 January 2026 by Cycloscope

 Top capacity and waterproofness

-This frame bag from the legendary German brand comes in two volumes and in two colors (black matt and slate), which make it both spacious and stylish.
+This frame bag from the legendary German brand comes in two volumes and two colors (black matt and slate), making it both spacious and stylish.

-It is one of the best frame bags for bikepacking trips since it allows you to store as many items as you need and look cool while doing it.
+It is one of the best frame bags for bikepacking trips because it lets you store as many items as you need and look cool while doing so.
 Like all Ortleb products, waterproofness is total and reliable.

 The center of gravity is low on the bike’s tube, meaning that you can even store heavy items in this Ortlieb, such as camping stoves and tools.

-Featuring ultra-strong Velcro straps, nylon fabric on the outside, and waterproof zippers, this frame bag is ideal for long cycle-touring adventures.
-It can face any weather and it is easy to mount, perfect for cyclists who are always on the go.
+Featuring ultra-strong Velcro straps, nylon exterior, and waterproof zippers, this frame bag is ideal for long cycle-touring adventures.
+It can withstand any weather and is easy to mount, making it perfect for cyclists who are always on the go.

 The Moosetreks Trail